Updated April 2026

 8

-Contact Rural Insurers
+Contact Specialist or Rural Insurers

 Frequently Asked Questions

 Costs vary widely depending on type, value and location.
-For tiny homes on foundations, expect $500 - $1,500 per year for dwelling cover.
-Tiny homes on wheels may cost $300 - $800 per year under caravan-style policies.
-Factors include the home's replacement value, construction materials, location, and whether it is off-grid.
-Contents insurance typically adds $150 - $400 per year.
+For tiny homes on foundations, expect $500-$1,500 per year for building cover.
+Tiny homes on wheels may cost $300-$1,000 per year under caravan-style policies.
+Factors include the home's replacement value, construction materials, location, and whether it has council approval or RVMAP certification.
+Contents insurance typically adds $150-$400 per year.

 What is the difference between insuring a tiny home on wheels vs on a foundation?